-This Summer, join the IAGC Wednesday mornings for professional development to meet the needs of advanced learners...
+This Summer, join the IAGC for professional development to meet the needs of advanced learners in K-8...

-Are you a teacher looking for summer professional development to help you meet the needs of Advanced Learners in your classroom?
+Are you a K-8 teacher looking for summer professional development to help you meet the needs of Advanced Learners in your classroom?
 Are you new to gifted education?
-Find a comfortable summer spot and join the Illinois Association for Gifted Children for virtual classes focusing on six important topics in the field of gifted education.
+Find a comfortable summer spot and join the Illinois Association for Gifted Children for virtual classes focusing on three different topics in the field of gifted education.

 Professional Development Credit: Participants are eligible for one PD hour per session if sign in/sign out and evaluation requirements are met.

-Denise Kuchta the Coordinator for Gifted, as well as the Mathematics Instructional Coach at Queen Bee School District 16, where she re-established the gifted program in 2015-2016.
+Facilitator: Denise Kuchta.
+Denise is the Coordinator for Gifted, as well as the Mathematics Instructional Coach at Queen Bee School District 16, where she re-established the gifted program in 2015-2016.
 Throughout her career, she has worked closely with students in grades 3-8, specializing in mathematics, gifted education and acceleration for math and English/Language Arts, and special education and interventions.

 Denise has a bachelor’s degree in Elementary Education with endorsements in Mathematics, History, Language arts, and Middle school Teaching from Western Illinois University.
 She has a Master’s Degree in Administrative Leadership (Type 75) and an endorsement in Gifted Education from Aurora.
 University.